High-tech dashboards signal big changes for auto parts suppliers

 Industry watchers say this and other safe-driving features are among the systems ripe for integration.
 Additional targets include rear-seat entertainment systems and so-called heads-up displays that project data such as the car's speed onto the windshield for easy viewing.

-Back in Detroit, Visteon says it is in talks with carmakers in China and Europe for its domain controller, a technology it hopes can give it an edge over rivals such as Delphi, Robert Bosch, Continental, and Denso .
+Back in Detroit, Visteon says it is in talks with carmakers in China and Europe for its domain controller, a technology it hopes can give it an edge over rivals such as Delphi, Robert Bosch [ROBG.UL], Continental, and Denso.

 While it isn't clear who will prevail, electronics suppliers are seeing their products take on new importance as vehicles become more connected.